Heart failure with preserved ejection fraction: Aging

 Cardiac senescence, or cellular deterioration that occurs as part of normal aging, closely resembles the manifestations of HFpEF.
 Specifically, loss of cardiac reserve, diminished vascular compliance, and diastolic dysfunction are characteristic of both processes.
 It has been suggested that HFpEF merely represents an acceleration of a normal aging process.

 Senile systemic amyloidosis, resulting from accumulation of aggregated wild-type transthyretin as part of the degenerative aging process, is emerging as an important and underdiagnosed contributor to HFpEF with age.

 Menopause

 The decline in estrogen levels that occurs with menopause has been hypothesized to contribute to the increase in HFpEF observed amongst post-menopausal women.
 Animal studies show that even at a young age, a decline in estrogen leads to changes in expression of fibrosis related genes in the heart.

 Pathophysiology

 Gross structural abnormalities

 Structural changes that occur with HFpEF are often radically different from those associated with heart failure with reduced ejection fraction (HFrEF).
 Many patients experience increased thickening of the ventricular wall in comparison to chamber size, termed concentric hypertrophy.
 This leads to increased left ventricular mass and is typically accompanied by a normal, or slightly reduced, end diastolic filling volume.
 Conversely, HFrEF is typically associated with eccentric hypertrophy, characterized by an increase in cardiac chamber size without an accompanying increase in wall thickness.
-This leads to a corresponding increase in left ventricular end diastolic volume.
+This leads to a corresponding increase in left ventricular end diastolic volume.However, the presence of concentric hypertrophy is not specific to HFpEF and is frequently observed in individuals with hypertension without clinical evidence of heart failure, epidemiological association does not necessarily imply a direct causal relationship, particularly as most studies have been conducted in populations with multiple coexisting cardiovascular conditions rather than in patients with isolated hypertension.
+In such patients, elevated filling pressures are not consistently present, indicating that structural remodeling alone may be insufficient to explain the development of heart failure symptoms.

+In the setting of acute decompensation with preserved ejection fraction, several studies have reported a frequent coexistence of alternative cardiac conditions, such as severe valvular disease, recapillary pulmonary hypertension or cardiomyopathies, which may represent important drivers of the clinical presentation.